-- The manuscripts should be written in English. - Units should be expressed according to the SI system.
+- The manuscripts should be written in English. - Authors are obliged to ensure that their names are not included in the text to ensure anonymous evaluation. - Units should be expressed according to the SI system.
 The common names of active substances of plant protection chemicals, including growth regulators, approved by BSI, WSSA or ISO should be used (trade names in brackets).
 Otherwise, the full chemical name (IUPAC nomenclature) shall be provided.
 For each chemical the product's trade name and formulation used should be stated in "Materials and methods" chapter only.
 Doses of plant protection chemicals should be expressed throughout the paper in terms of active substances (volume or weight of commercial products should be given in brackets). - All Latin (scientific) names should be written in italics.
 Quoted papers written in Cyrillic alphabet should be transliterated according to the ISO standard. - The full paper should not exceed 20 pages, including references, tables, figures and photographs.
 The Short communication should not exceed 15 pages and one illustration.
 The Review paper should not exceed 30 pages.
 Derogation from these standards will be considered individually. - The title page should contain the full title of the paper, key words (4-6), and running title (up to five words).

-- ABSTRACT should be 150-250 words and without abbreviations used or references. - INTRODUCTION should describe the state of the art in the area of research and the objective of the work. - MATERIALS AND METHODS should include full details of the experimental procedures and the comprehensive information concerning data set exploration procedures and statistical methods used.
+- The ABSTRACT should not contain any abbreviations or references.
+Organization of the abstract: purpose of the research one sentence; material and methods one or two sentences; results maximum five sentences; conclusion one sentence. - INTRODUCTION should describe the state of the art in the area of research and the objective of the work. - MATERIALS AND METHODS should include full details of the experimental procedures and the comprehensive information concerning data set exploration procedures and statistical methods used.
 For each treatment number of objects and information about experiment organization (number of objects, number of replicates, number of experiment repetitions) should be given.
 Information about software used for data processing should be also given. - RESULTS should be presented in clear and precise terms, without data repeated in tables and figures.
-Color photographs will be accepted exceptionally, only when they provide critical information. - DISCUSSION should be concise and kept to the topic. - CONCLUSIONS should contain information on what is a scientific novelty in the manuscript. - Acknowledgments can be included, if necessary. - REFERENCES should be listed in alphabetical order of the authors.
-Papers by the same authors should be listed in chronological order.
+Color photographs will be accepted exceptionally, only when they provide critical information. - DISCUSSION should be concise and kept to the topic. - CONCLUSIONS should highlight information about the scientific novelty and practical value of the results obtained.
+If there is more than one, organize them into points. - Acknowledgments can be included, if necessary. - REFERENCES should be listed in alphabetical order of the authors.
+Papers by the same authors should be listed in chronological order, without numbering.
 If they are published in the same year, they should be lettered in a sequence: 2002a, 2002b, etc. Journal titles should be written in full, not abbreviated.
 The following standard forms should be used: - Lee M. 1993.
 DNA fingerprinting of crop germplasm.
 Proceedings of the Integrated Crop Management Conference.
 Iowa State University, USA, December 1-2, pp. 261-265.
 DOI: 10.31274/icm-180809-450. - Mika A., Buler Z., Wójcik K., Konopacka D. 2019.
 Influence of the plastic cover on the protection of sweet cherry fruit against cracking, on the microclimate under cover and fruit quality.
 Journal of Horticultural Research 27(2): 31-38.
 DOI: 10.2478/johr-2019-0018. - Smith A.B.
 1980.
 Growth of plants.
 In: Engel W. (Ed.), Encyclopaedia of science, vol. 2.
 PWN, Warsaw, Poland, pp. 82-94. - Smith A.B., Luck G.F.
 1988.
 Advances in science.
 PWN, Warsaw, Poland, 325 p.